chetanbg1/cbgwork1/README.md

 Inheritance
 --
-//once class can inherite properties of other class
-//single level
-//multilevel
-//hirarchial inheritance one class extended by many classes
-//hybrid
-// multiple inheritance is not supported in java
+once class can inherite properties of other class single level multilevel hirarchial inheritance one class extended by many classes hybrid multiple inheritance is not supported in java

 Association
 --